MugoSimon/user-restful-api/README.md

   ```

 ## Postman Collection

-A Postman collection named **User-Restful** is available for testing the API.
+A Postman collection named User-Restful is available for testing the API.
+The JSON file for this collection is saved in the templates folder within the resources directory.
 It includes predefined requests for each endpoint, along with tests to validate responses.

 ### Importing the Collection
+To import the collection into Postman:

-1. Open Postman.
+### Open Postman.
-2. Click on `Import`.
+1. Click on Import in the top left corner.
+2. Select the Upload Files tab.
+3. Navigate to the templates folder in the resources directory of the project.
-3. Select the `User-Restful.postman_collection.json` file.
+4. Select the User-Restful.postman_collection.json file.
-4. Click `Import`.
+5. Click Import.

 ### Using the Collection

-- Ensure the API server is running locally on port `7074`.
+Ensure the API server is running locally on port 7074.
-- Use the predefined requests in the collection to interact with the API.
+Use the predefined requests in the collection to interact with the API.
-- Validate responses using the built-in tests provided in the collection.
+Validate responses using the built-in tests provided in the collection.

-## Testing
+### Testing
 To run the tests included in the Postman collection:

 1. Open the Postman collection.
 2. Click on the collection name.
-3. Click on `Run` to open the Collection Runner.
+3. Click on Run to open the Collection Runner.
 4. Select the desired environment (if any).
-5. Click on `Start Test`.
+5. Click on Start Test.

 ## Contributing